ATran2000/gym_together/README.md

 ![Gym Together Class Diagram Image](https://github.com/ATran2000/gym_together/blob/main/images/GymTogether_ClassDiagram.jpg?raw=true)

-This project is still in development, but the website is live and running.
+This project is still in development.
 I intend to add update, deletion, and validation capabilities to the project.
 I will probably add more features like sending and accepting gym session invitations and more in the future.

+(Note: The website is currently down.
+The frontend was hosted on Netlify and the backend was running on Railway using free credits, which have been exhausted, resulting in the backend being paused.
+Additionally, the custom domain name associated with the site has expired, and I&apos;ve chosen not to renew it for now.)

-The link to the live website is the following:
+The link to the website is the following:
  - [`https://www.gym-together.com/`](https://www.gym-together.com/)

 Below are images displaying the functionality of the website.